Morphyum/Cybermorphy/README.md

 - The king has been tranformed.
 !leaderboard
 - Link to the SMW leaderboard.
+!mhroom
+- returns the room we play Monster Hunter in.
 !orb
 - Explains the orb glitch!
 !pb [CATEGORY] [NAME]